Discrete Microlocal Morse Theory

-In Algorithm~\ref{algo:makeeact}, we purposefully leave out any particular way how to compute the basis of $(\im(\eta^{d-1}(\pi)))^{\perp}$, as it is a standard computational problem and it can be implemented in different ways.
+\begin{remark}[Computing the orthogonal complement] In Algorithm~\ref{algo:makeeact}, we purposefully leave out any particular way how to compute the basis of $(\im(\eta^{d-1}(\pi)))^{\perp}$.
 One way to compute it is via a standard row reduction algorithm: we start with $U\gets \text{identity matrix}$, $R\gets \eta^{d-1}(\pi)$, and we reduce rows from top to bottom, reducing each by adding the rows above it to push the left-most non-zero as much to the right as possible.
 Every row operation performed on $R$ is also performed on $U$, so that $R=U\cdot\eta^{d-1}(\pi)$.
 We end up with a lower-triangular matrix $U$ such that all its rows corresponding to the zero rows of $R$ form a basis of $(\im(\eta^{d-1}(\pi)))^{\perp}$.

 An immediate advantage of this approach is that we only ever work with rows of $\eta^{d-1}(\pi)$.
 This means we can represent the matrices $\eta^d$ in a row-wise sparse representation, e.g., a list of rows, each represented as a ``\textit{column index} $\rightarrow$ \textit{value}'' dictionary.
-In this representation, when we go from $\eta^d$ to $\eta^d(\pi)$, we just choose all the rows labeled by $\St\pi$---there is no need to crop the rows themselves, as all entries not labeled by $\St\pi$ are $0$.
+In this representation, when we go from $\eta^d$ to $\eta^d(\pi)$, we just choose all the rows labeled by $\St\pi$---there is no need to crop the rows themselves, as all entries not labeled by $\St\pi$ are $0$. \end{remark}